A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Convergence of the SIPF-PIC method

-In this section, we present the convergence result of the proposed SIPF-PIC method (Algorithm \ref{SIPF-PIC}), which is listed as Theorem \ref{thm:overall_error}.
-Specifically, we introduce the following Brownian coupling technique to construct an auxiliary random variable $\widetilde{\mathbf{X}}$ that bridges the reference ground truth random variable $\mathbf{X}$ and the empirical random variable $\widehat{\mathbf{X}}$ maintained in the algorithm.
+In this section, we present the convergence result of the proposed SIPF-PIC method (Algorithm \ref{SIPF-PIC}), which is stated as Theorem \ref{thm:overall_error}.
+Specifically, we introduce the following Brownian coupling technique to construct an auxiliary random variable $\widetilde{\mathbf{X}}$ that bridges the ground truth random variable $\mathbf{X}$ and the empirical random variable $\widehat{\mathbf{X}}$ maintained in the algorithm.

 \begin{definition} The auxiliary particles \( \widetilde{\mathbf{X}}_p^{(n)} \) (for \( 1 \leq p \leq P \)) satisfy the following update process: